-The first thing I’m going to say and the last thing I am going to say in this article is possibly the most important step a contractor should make when considering the purchase of a floor scraper is this, find a KNOWLEDGEABLE salesperson! (this might be the hardest part) one you can trust to not just sell you a machine but ask the correct questions to make sure they steer you to the best machine for your needs!
+The first thing I’m going to say—and the last thing I am going to say—is the most important step a contractor should make when considering the purchase of a floor scraper: find a KNOWLEDGEABLE salesperson!

-Ride-on, as well as walk-behind floor scrapers, are by no means cheap, they are a very sizable investment for most contractors - but the amount you get in return for your investment is incredible.
+Floor removal machines are by no means cheap!
+They are a very sizable investment for most contractors, but the RETURN on your investment can be incredible.
 So it’s worth doing.
-But it's because of the investment vs. return reasons - is why choosing the correct machine becomes so important.
-The following are a few questions I would suggest that you ask yourself before making the decision to buy...
+But it's because of the “investment vs. return” issue that choosing the correct machine is so important.
+The following are a few questions I would suggest that you ask yourself before making your final decision.

-There are probably 7 or 8 manufacturers making ride on and walk behind scrapers and most do an “OK to good” job at making an effective machine so it becomes necessary that you do your homework and make sure you get the machine that most closely fits your needs because there are real differences between them, some machines for example may not be powerful enough for the materials you are removing, a machine may possibly be fine for carpet & VCT removals but not powerful enough for the more challenging materials like quarry tile, wood flooring and Cementous toppings.
+There are probably 7 or 8 manufacturers making ride-on and walk-behind scrapers and most do an “OK to good” job at making an effective machine.
+But because there are real differences between them, it is necessary to do your homework and make sure you get the machine that most closely fits your needs.

-Some machines may be too big to access your typical job site which would limit it’s use to you.
-Also, a HUGE question to ask yourself - is what kind of support can you expect to get from the manufacturer?
-Are they a new start-up firm - or long-standing trusted manufacturer?
-Will they still be in business so you will be able to get parts and technical support five years from now?
-How long have they been making the machine?
+Consider the level of support you can expect to get from the manufacturer.
+Are they a new start-up, or long-standing trusted manufacturer?
+Will they still be in business five years from now, so you will be able to get parts and technical support beyond the initial purchase?
+How long have they been making the specific machine you are considering?
 Is it proven and trusted in the industry?
 Do you need specialized training to operate it?
-Last point on this question is this, look around at different websites and see what 15-year-old machines from the different manufacturers are selling for and that will give you a good idea of how they compare.

-To answer this, consider a few things, first, the size of your average project as well as the accessibility to the project.
-For instance, most residential flooring installers will lean towards a walk-behind machine because it can be a challenge to stage a ride-on machine in a house as well as the total square footage being removed usually is small when compared to the typical commercial project.
-And if removing flooring off a wood floor or light weight concrete in almost all cases a ride-on is just to heavy for the floor.
-For these reasons a walk-behind might be most appropriate.
-But if you are mostly a commercial guy removing many thousands of square feet a year and removing difficult to remove flooring then a Ride-on machine would most likely fit your needs better.
+To answer this, consider a few things.
+First, the SIZE of your average project as well as accessibility to most sites.
+For instance, most residential flooring installers will lean towards a walk-behind machine because it can be a challenge to stage a ride-on machine in the average house.
+The total square footage being removed from a residential home is usually small, compared to a typical commercial project.
+And when removing flooring from a wood sub-floor or lightweight concrete, in almost all cases a ride-on will be simply too heavy for the floor.
+For these reasons, a walk-behind would be most appropriate chooice.

-Here is where a good knowledgeable salesperson can be invaluable.
-For example, here at Bartell Global we manufacture the Innovatech TERMINATOR ride-on scraper.
-We have been making the Terminator Ride-on scraper for well over 25 years and we currently manufacture five models, two propane powered machines and three battery powered machines... so which one is the best choice?
-Well, a good knowledgeable salesperson can ask the correct questions and get you the machine most appropriate for your projects.
-I think of it like FORD Motor Company, Ford probably manufacturers and sells, I don’t know, maybe 10-15 different styles of truck?
-They all haul stuff but they are very different from each other, if you buy a F-150 with a small motor to haul your 40ft. fifth-wheel you are going to be disappointed.
-Conversely, if you buy the F-350 XLT Lariat with the super cool guy package with all the bells and whistles for work on a heavy construction sight your employees will love you but you overpaid!
-So, get the help you need to make the correct choice.
+Here is where that knowledgeable salesperson will be invaluable.
+For example, here at Bartell Global, we manufacture the well-known TERMINATOR Ride-On Floor Scraper.
+We have been making the Terminators for well over 25 years and we currently manufacture five different models— two propane-powered machines and three battery-powered machines.
+A good knowledgeable salesperson will ask you very specidic questions and offer you the machine most appropriate for your projects.
+I think of it like Ford Motor Company.
+Ford manufacturers and sells, I don’t know, maybe ten different styles of truck?
+They all haul stuff but they are very different from each other.

 - Can I keep this machine busy?

-- Do I need training?
-Or get certified to operate this machine?
+- Do I need training or certification to operate this machine?

 - Have I factored in the additional equipment I will need?

-Contractors sometimes forget you need a good way to transport and store the machine.
-I have seen contractors transport ride-ons in a number of ways but by far the most common is by a covered trailer with a ramp door.
+Contractors sometimes forget they need a good way to transport and store the machine.
+I have seen a few good ideas, but by far the most common is a covered trailer with a ramp door.
 If you choose this option, you will need to “beef up” the floor and ramp to handle the weight of a ride-on.
 Also, I recommend a tandem axle trailer for safety.
-Some contractors prefer an open trailer (especially in the Southwest) and that’s fine, I just like the protection from the weather and theft you get from a covered trailer.
-Another suggestion is getting a trailer with as LOW a bed as possible to make loading and off-loading easier.
+Some contractors prefer an open trailer (especially in the Southwest) and that works, but I just like the protection from the weather and theft you get from a covered trailer.
+Another idea is a trailer with as LOW a bed as possible to make loading and off-loading easier.
 Trailers with the bed that lowers make loading and unloading very easy as well.
-If you choose a box van with a lift gate, make sure that it is a big enough lift gate as most are far too small to safely lift a machine.
-And of course, you will need an adequate storage area preferably heated in our colder areas.
+If you choose a box van with a lift gate, make sure that it is a BIG enough liftgate, as most are far too small to safely lift a machine.
+And of course, you will need an adequate storage area, preferably heated in our colder areas.

 - Do I have the right people in place?

-This question is directed more to the owner or manager of bigger flooring, demolition, abatement companies as well as large general contractors, guys that are not operating the machine themselves.
-As we have mentioned, a ride-on machine is a serious investment and needs to be operated, transported and taken care of properly and that takes someone that is responsible that you can trust to make the machine “his baby” and he makes sure that the machine is ran correctly and proper maintenance is regularly done.
-You may have a large crew, but I would have just a few operators Ok’d to operate the machine.
+This question is directed more to the owner or manager of bigger flooring, demolition, abatement companies as well as large general contractors, employers who are not operating the machine themselves.
+As we have mentioned, a ride-on machine is a serious investment and needs to be operated, transported, and taken care of properly.
+That takes someone who is responsible and can be trusted to make the machine “his baby”; who will make sure the machine is running correctly, and that proper maintenance is regularly done.
+You may have a large crew, but I would select a small handful of operators who are trained and trusted to operate the machine.

-So, in conclusion, if you have done your homework and if you have thought about these 8 points and if you have selected the correct machine for your needs then basically everyone finds that buying a floor-scraper is the correct decision.
-As I think I have mentioned before, I am sure they are out there, but I just don’t know of anyone that has bought a ride-on scraper, at least the Terminator and have regretted it.
-Oh yeah, remember to find that salesman with the knowledge and trust to help you choose the exact…correct…machine.
+So, in conclusion, if you have done your homework and thought about these 8 points, and if that knowledgeable salesperson has helped you select the correct machine for your needs, then I would bet hands-down that you will find that buying a floor-scraper is the correct decision in the end.
+They may be out there, but I just don’t know of anyone that has bought a ride-on scraper — especially a Terminator —and has regretted it.